AFLplusplus/AFLplusplus/docs/env_variables.md

     on Linux systems.
 This slows things down, but lets you run more instances of afl-fuzz than would be prudent (if you really want to).

+  - Setting `AFL_NO_AUTODICT` will not load an LTO generated auto dictionary that is compiled into the target.

   - `AFL_SKIP_CRASHES` causes AFL++ to tolerate crashing files in the input queue.
 This can help with rare situations where a program crashes only intermittently, but it's not really recommended under normal operating